 Visualizing data

 GridScore offers a variety of specifically designed data visualizations right in the app.
-You don’t have to export your data first before you can visualize it and they work completely offline, so you can even look at them while you’re still out in the field.
+You don’t have to export your data first before you can visualize it and they work completely offline, so you can even look at them while you’re still out in the field or when you’re back at your desk on the bigger screen.

 Heatmap visualizations